konsvasilopoulos/DICOM-Tool/README.md

   * Displays Modality, Matrix Dimensions, Pixel Spacing, Manufacturer, and specific metadata (e.g., Dose Grid Scaling for RT Dose files).

 ---
-🛡️ Privacy & Security
+* **🛡️ Privacy & Security:**
-All processing is performed locally in your session environment.
+* All processing is performed locally in your session environment.
 No patient health information (PHI) is transmitted, stored, or shared externally.

-📄 License
+* **📄 License**
-This project is open-source and available under the MIT License.
+* This project is open-source and available under the MIT License.

 ## 🛠️ Tech Stack